 What does qualifying for bariatric surgery involve?

 Qualification is based on assessments by your treatment team.
-You’ll see a bariatric surgeon, a nurse or physician assistant, a behavioral health practitioner and a dietitian, as well as any additional specialists your surgeon feels is necessary to make surgery as safe as possible for you.
-Each healthcare professional will help you prepare for the changes and challenges ahead.
+You will see a bariatric surgeon, a nurse or physician assistant, a behavioral health practitioner and a dietitian, as well as any additional specialists your surgeon feels is necessary to make surgery as safe as possible for you.
+Each health care professional will help you prepare for the changes and challenges ahead.

 Do I have to stop smoking to qualify for bariatric surgery?

-Can I still undergo surgery laparoscopically if I’ve had a previous open abdominal procedure?
+Can I still undergo surgery laparoscopically if I have had a previous open abdominal procedure?

 Will my insurance cover bariatric surgery?

-Because every insurance policy is unique, it's important that you thoroughly understand exactly what’s covered through your plan.
+Because every insurance policy is unique, it is important that you thoroughly understand exactly what is covered through your plan.
 We recommend calling your insurance company to verify coverage for surgical weight loss procedures at Emerson Hospital.